Setting up your homepage with Grid

 To add an optional message to the footer of your site, click Add content and select the type of content you would like to add.
 Your choices are: Rich text, Social links, Menu, and Newsletter.

 Some of these options ( Rich text and Newsletter) involve some degree of customization (obviously, you'll need to add a Heading and Text to your Rich text and of course, you'll need to specify which Menu you want to display) but the others should display as soon as you've added them.
-You'll connect your social accounts under General settings > Social media, and you'll be able to manage any subscribers who utilize your newsletter form from the Customers section of your Shopify admin.
+You'll connect your social accounts under Theme settings > Social media, and you'll be able to manage any subscribers who utilize your newsletter form from the Customers section of your Shopify admin.